top of page

 In 2016, I received an email from a WW1 researcher who lives at Alton Downs in Queensland, informing me of the surprising fact that a local man apparently flew with 6 Squadron during WW1.
 Up until that time, I was unaware of any 6 Squadron pilot who originated from Australia.
 In her email, Gloria Kelley told me she was looking into the wartime service details of the forty-eight soldiers whose names were on the Alton Downs War Memorial.
 When researching the background of the ten local soldiers who never made it back home after the Great War, she discovered that one of them was in fact a Royal Flying Corps pilot who served with 6 Squadron for eight months before being killed in a flying accident in England.
 After pooling our resources, Gloria and I were able to piece together the brief service life of Sergeant Ernest Handley.
 In the course of this investigation, I also came to the surprise conclusion that Ernest Handley would have known and worked with my grandfather (Fred Johnstone) during his time with 6 Squadron’s Wireless Flight.

-Here is the story of one of Australia’s early wartime aviators.
+Here is the story of one of Australia’s early wartime aviators (see also my NEWS story about him).

 Ernest Handley was one of Australia’s first wartime aviators.
 In 1915, twenty-one-year-old Ernest was living in Brisbane.
 He became a member of the Queensland Volunteer Flying Civilians, an organisation formed by barrister Thomas Macleod to train civilians as aviators prior to them signing up for active service.